 For students living in Alumni Square, Townhouses, Nevils and LXR, legal street parking is available near those residences.
 These are city streets and not subject to Georgetown jurisdiction.

-Download this letter for more detail information about moving out of the residence halls, including key drops, parking, dumpster locations, and cart reservations, please look for the Spring Closing Letter coming in April.
+For more detail information about moving out of the residence halls, including key drops, parking, dumpster locations, and cart reservations, please look for the Spring Closing Letter coming in April.

 For May Transition Housing information and applications, click here.